Compare the Best Payment Gateways in the UK

 Worldpay pricing

-You’ll need to commit to a minimum 18-month contract length for the card machine plan – and we reckon the same is true for the online payment gateway, although Worldpay’s website is pretty unclear on this – which is longer than all other providers we’ve tested.
+For both, you’ll need to commit to a minimum 18-month contract, which is longer than all other providers we’ve tested.
 There are exit fees to pay (variable depending on your contract status) if you leave early, too.

 Where could Worldpay improve?

-It also charges extra for reporting tools (£4.99 per month), and for keeping you PCI compliant (£5 per month), potentially racking up your monthly overheads.
+It also charges extra for reporting tools (from £4.99 per month) and for keeping you PCI compliant (from £5 per month), potentially racking up your monthly overheads.
+Providers that don’t charge extra for PCI compliance include Stripe, Zettle, SumUp and Square.

 What type of business is Worldpay suitable for?

-While Worldpay earned its 1st place finish with marginally improved hardware, software, and support options, takepayments’ negotiable fees can make it a more cost-effective choice for your business.
+takepayments’ negotiable fees, designed to meet individual budgets, make it a cost-effective choice for your business.
 It also stood out because of its wide range of payment options and reporting features.

 takepayments